In nearly every aspect of life (both professional and personal), effective communication is crucial to success and happiness.

 2. Strategize an onboarding process for new employees.

 For new employees, it can be difficult to learn the ropes in a workplace.
 Your intranet is the perfect place to put together a uniform employee training program that every new person completes.
 Make internal knowledge accessible via documentation and training videos on your company intranet.
 Also, make sure your employee directory is up-to-date and Q&A forums are packed with information.
 This way, new members can easily find people and answers, and you’ll keep effective communication flowing.

 3. Assess your current internal communication strategy.

 It’s not easy to improve something if you don’t know what’s holding you back.
 Communication methods such as email, phone, messaging, and in-person meetings, are appropriate for different forms of communication.
 Email, for instance, probably isn’t the most efficient way to find the answer to a quick and urgent question.
 That’s why many organizations replace email with collaboration tools and intranet software.
 Make a list of your current internal communication methods and determine what’s effective and what isn’t.
-This way, you can figure out where to make some changes to how people communicate in the workplace.
+This way, you can figure out where to make some changes to improve communications.

 4. Implement intranet software.

 Intranet software is a top solution to improve communication.
 Comprised with tools that streamline daily business processes, an intranet is also a robust internal communications platform with easy-to-use collaboration tools.
 It empowers employees to connect and share ideas in a judgement-free environment.
 The popularity of intranet software is growing at an exponential rate and is only becoming more intuitive to support every aspect of business.

 5. Have an “open door” policy.